How can run my code on user login Drupal 8

 In Drupal 8, you can execute code before user login by implementing a custom module and using a hook to execute the code.
 Here are the steps you can follow:

-Create a custom module by creating a directory in the modules
+- Create a custom module by creating a directory in the

 file in your module directory with the following contents: